mjmlio/mjml-app/README.md

 ### Installation

-Visit mjmlio.github.io/mjml-app to download the version that fits your platform
+Visit the [mjml app. website](mjmlio.github.io/mjml-app) to download the version that fits your platform

 ### Build from source